 The Samsung Portable SSD Android app doesn't work at all.

-All of the portable SSDs above are fast.
-However, none of them have built-in redundancy.
-This means if, for some reason, they fail, you’ll lose all the information they store.
+All of the portable drives above are fast because they host an SSD.
+However, none of them have built-in redundancy — if, for some reason, they fail, you’ll lose all the information they store.

-So, while they are excellent for extra storage to hold backups, you’re advised not to use any of them to have the only copy of your important data.
-For data safety, at the very least, get more than one unit and use one as a backup for the other.
+That said, while they are excellent for extra storage for backups, you’re advised not to use any of them to host the only copy of your important data.
+In this case, at the very least, get a couple of units and use one as the backup of the other.

 Is it me or has the Crucial X10 8TB Portable SSD taken a massive price cut on Amazon?